agriffis/arongriffis.com/site/_posts/2019-04-15-neovim-nightlies-revisited.md

 ---

-Last month I kicked off [Neovim nightly builds in Fedora COPR](/2019/03/02/neovim-nightly-builds).
-Since then something interesting
-happened: the maintainer for the Neovim package in Fedora [accepted a change](https://src.fedoraproject.org/rpms/neovim/pull-request/2) to build Neovim with LuaJIT instead of Lua 5.3.
+Last month I kicked off [Neovim nightly builds in Fedora COPR]({% post_url 2019-03-02-neovim-nightly-builds %}).
+Since then something interesting happened: the maintainer for the Neovim package in Fedora [accepted a change](https://src.fedoraproject.org/rpms/neovim/pull-request/2) to build Neovim with LuaJIT instead of Lua 5.3.